bardius/BardisCMS/README.md

 ![](http://www.bardis.info/bardisCMS.png)

-Symfony2 (v.2.4.3) distribution with integrated Zurb Foundation 5 Framework
+Symfony2 (v.2.4.3) distribution with integrated Zurb Foundation 5
 ============================================================================

 BardisCMS is a Symfony2 (v.2.4.3) distribution with integrated Zurb Foundation 5 Framework (Bower and Grunt with custom builds included for better workflow)